rcarmo/digital-signage-client/README.md

 SAPO DIGITAL SIGNAGE CLIENT
 ===========================

-## UPDATE:
+## UPDATE (FEB 3 2013):

-The client is now working in staging/debug mode, so anyone who checks out the code can get it running out of the box on their local machine.
+The client is now almost fully working in standalone mode (except for video playback, which needs a bit further testing).

+Anyone who checks out the code can get it running out of the box on their local machine.

-Work is ongoing to finish refactoring the playlist/browser control engine (it's nearly done).
+Work is ongoing to finish refactoring and publishing the server side (it needs a little more cleanup than the client).

 ## IMPORTANT NOTE

-> This repository currently contains sources for _the client only_, which is currently being refactored but not quite in a usable state.
+> This repository currently contains sources for _the client only_.
 The server code will follow in a separate repository.

 This is being released as-is mostly to enable people to learn from it and use the client in standalone mode.